 Within the text, use parenthetical references following APA style.
 All references in the bibliography should be cited in text.
 All references in the text should be cited in the bibliography.

-Contributing authors’ information – mailing address, phone and fax numbers, and email address – should be included with the primary author’s information.
+In the title page document, contributing authors’ information – mailing address, phone and fax numbers, and email address – should be included with the primary author’s information.

 All documents should be submitted in Word format.